OCamlverse/ocamlverse.github.io/content/subtleties.md

   in the OCaml Manual.

 * **ppx**: What are these `[%% ...]` and `[@@ ...]` expressions that I
   see in people's code?
-What are *extension points*?
+What are extension points?

   See [A Guide to PreProcessor eXtensions](ppx.md).